 Next, they have to decide how it will be built.
 Let’s take a house as an example.

-My daughter always gets upset with her brother because he doesn’t “stagger” the bricks to keep them together.
+My daughter used to always get upset with her brother because he didn’t stagger the bricks to keep them together.

-I explain to her that this is something that we need to teach him and that we should each take a turn staggering a block until we have built an entire wall.
+I explained to her that this is something that we need to teach him and that we should each take a turn staggering a block until we have built an entire wall.